cepreu2github/UnrestrainedClothes/UnrestrainedClothes/ReadMe.txt

 customizations, but don't want to throw away realism, this is mod for you.
 It adds new armor called "Unrestrained Clothes" to which such customizations can be applied.
 From its name obvious that actually it is not armor.
 It just convenient clothes.
-So it provides debuff to HP indicating that there no protection, but instead provides defense, mobility bonus and ability to climb buildings without a ladder.
+So it provides debuff to Dodge (better chance to crit wearer of this armor) indicating that there no protection, but instead provides defense, mobility bonus and ability to climb buildings without a ladder.
 It means that this clothes does not restrain movement, so wearer can realize all his acrobatic potential.